 Award free

-An employee who is not covered by the Miscellaneous Award is award free.
+An employee who isn't covered by the Miscellaneous Award is award free.

 They’re entitled to the national minimum wage and the National Employment Standards.